Generic Name: tocilizumab (TOE-si-LIZ-ue-mab)

 Patients should receive a TB skin test before using tocilizumab.
 Patients who test positive for TB should begin treatment for TB before starting tocilizumab.
 All patients should also be monitored for signs of TB while using tocilizumab even if their TB test is negative.

-Contact your doctor immediately if you develop signs of TB or any other type of infection (eg, persistent cough; muscle weakness; unexplained weight loss; fever, chills, or persistent sore throat; shortness of breath; unusual tiredness; warm, red, or painful skin or sores; increased or painful urination; severe or persistent diarrhea; blood in the mucus).
+Contact your doctor immediately if you develop signs of TB or any other type of infection (eg, persistent cough; muscle weakness; unexplained weight loss; fever, chills, or persistent sore throat; shortness of breath; unusual tiredness; warm, red, or painful skin or sores; increased or painful urination; severe or persistent diarrhea or stomach pain; blood in the mucus).

 Tocilizumab is used for:

 Treating moderate to severe rheumatoid arthritis (RA) in certain patients.
-It is also used to treat juvenile idiopathic arthritis in children 2 years old and older.
 It may be used alone or in combination with other medicine.
 It may also be used for other conditions as determined by your doctor.

 Tocilizumab is an interleukin-6 (IL-6) receptor blocker.
 It works by blocking a substance (IL-6) in the body that contributes to inflammation.